 Becoming angry in the moment releases a powerful brain chemical that numbs our emotional pain so we don’t feel vulnerable, ignored, unimportant, rejected, or worthless.
 But as with any drug, a person can become addicted to their own anger because they become addicted to the chemical reaction of it.

 Some of us don’t feel safe in a relationship without a safe bit of distance.
 This is typically a response to a parent or caretaker being unavailable, unresponsive, or untrustworthy in our past.
-The adult children of these types of parents feel the need to cultivate a certain emotional detachment in their relationships, and anger is a very effective way of doing that.
+The adult children to these types of parents feel the need to cultivate a certain emotional detachment in their relationships, and anger is a very effective way of doing that.

 Tips for Managing Anger